petezh/Disclosure/README.md

 The text of the cites were not collected because of encoding errors.
 This may be added in a future edition.

 Each wiki page has a couple hundred schools and a few thousand teams.
 To scrape a new wiki page, add a new URL to the `tools/wiki_pages.csv` document.
-Then, specify the target pages in the settings of the
+Then, specify the target pages in the settings of the `Wiki_Scraper.ipynb` notebook.

 The Tabroom scraper collects the entries from each tournament.
 It iterates through the posted divisions and categorizes them according to the event name lists in the `tools` folder.
 It then collects all the available information from each page of entries and stores these in `wiki_data`.